OpenFn/gen/services/signature_generator/README.md

 ## Signature Generator

-This service generates Typescript signature for an adaptor to serve one endpoint of a REST API.
+This service generates a Typescript signature for an adaptor to serve ONE endpoint of a REST API.

-An OpenAPI spec of the Rest API must be included in the request
+An OpenAPI spec of the Rest API must be included in the request.

+This service is designed for use in the adaptor generator pipeline.

 ## Usage